mhanifs/Data_Cleaning-MySQL_Project/README.md

 MySQL

-SQL (Data Cleaning Techniques)
+SQL

 ---

-Data Cleaning Steps
+Data Cleaning Process

-The following data cleaning operations were performed:
+The following steps were performed to clean and standardize the dataset.

+---

 1. Removing Duplicate Records

-Duplicate rows were identified and removed using SQL techniques such as ROW_NUMBER() with Common Table Expressions (CTEs) to retain only unique records.
+Duplicate rows were identified and removed using SQL techniques such as window functions and ROW_NUMBER() to ensure each record represents a unique layoff event.

 ---

-2. Standardizing Text Data
+2. Standardizing Text Fields

-Several text fields contained inconsistent formatting.
-Standardization steps included:
+Several columns contained inconsistent formatting.

+Cleaning actions included:

+trimming whitespace

-Normalizing company names
+standardizing company names

-Standardizing industry labels
+normalizing industry labels

-Cleaning country name variations
+correcting country name variations.

-Trimming unnecessary whitespace

-This ensures consistent grouping and analysis later.
+This ensures reliable grouping and aggregation during analysis.

 ---

-3. Handling Missing and Null Values
+3. Handling Missing Values

-Some records contained null or missing values in fields such as industry or total layoffs.
+The dataset contained NULL or missing values in some fields.

-Cleaning steps included:
+Steps included:

-Identifying null values
+identifying null values

-Filling missing information where possible
+populating missing data where possible

-Removing unusable records when necessary
+removing records that could not be corrected.

 ---

-4. Correcting Data Types

-Certain fields required formatting adjustments to ensure proper analysis.

-Examples include:
+4. Fixing Date Formats

-Converting date columns into proper DATE format
+The date column was converted into a proper DATE data type to allow time-based analysis.

-Ensuring numerical columns were stored as numeric values

 ---

 5. Removing Unnecessary Columns

-Columns that were no longer required after the cleaning process were removed to produce a simplified, analysis-ready dataset.
+Columns that were no longer required after cleaning were removed to produce a simplified and analysis-ready dataset.

 ---

-Result

-After the cleaning process, the dataset was transformed into a clean and structured table suitable for analysis and reporting.

-The final dataset can now be used for tasks such as:

-analyzing layoffs by industry

-identifying trends over time

-comparing layoffs across companies and locations.
+Before vs After Cleaning

+Example Issues in Raw Dataset

+company	industry	country

+CryptoCurrency	crypto	United States. crypto currency	crypto	United States
+Airbnb	NULL	United States

+Problems identified:

+duplicate entries

+inconsistent text formatting

+missing values

+inconsistent country naming.

 ---

+Cleaned Dataset Example

+company	industry	country

+Crypto	Crypto	United States
+Airbnb	Travel	United States

+Improvements:

+duplicates removed

+consistent naming conventions

+standardized fields

+missing values handled.

+---

+Example Business Insights

+Once cleaned, the dataset can be used to generate insights.

+Layoffs by Industry

+SELECT industry, SUM(total_laid_off) AS total_layoffs
+FROM layoffs_cleaned
+GROUP BY industry
+ORDER BY total_layoffs DESC;

+---

+Layoffs by Year

+SELECT YEAR(date) AS year, SUM(total_laid_off) AS layoffs FROM layoffs_cleaned
+GROUP BY year
+ORDER BY year;

+---

+Top Companies by Layoffs

+SELECT company, SUM(total_laid_off) AS layoffs
+FROM layoffs_cleaned
+GROUP BY company
+ORDER BY layoffs DESC;

+These queries demonstrate how the cleaned dataset can be used for business analysis and reporting.

+---

 Key SQL Concepts Demonstrated

-This project highlights practical SQL skills used in real-world data preparation:
+This project demonstrates several practical SQL skills used in real-world data workflows:

+Data cleaning using SQL

 Common Table Expressions (CTEs)

 Window functions (ROW_NUMBER)

-Data standardization techniques

-Handling null and missing values
+Handling null values

+Text standardization

 Data type conversion

-Data transformation using SQL

----

-Why Data Cleaning Matters

-Data cleaning is one of the most important steps in any data analysis workflow.
-Poor data quality can lead to incorrect insights and unreliable reporting.

-This project demonstrates how SQL can be used to systematically clean and prepare raw datasets for accurate analysis and decision-making.

----

-Project Structure

-Data_Cleaning-MySQL_Project
-│
-├── Data Cleaning Project.sql
-├── README.md

----

-Author

-Hanif S

-Data professional with experience in SQL, data analysis, and data engineering workflow
+Data preparation for analytics.